 Do you know what is WiFi calling?
 Despite all the technological advancements we have in society today there are still certain areas that do not have cell phone signals.

-To get cell phone service in these areas we must use WiFi calling, but what is WiFi calling?
+To get cell phone service in these areas we must use WiFi calling, so how does WiFi calling work?

 What Is WiFi Calling?

 Wi-Fi calling gives you the ability to talk and text via an active Wi-Fi connection.
 It works in areas where it’s difficult to get a strong cellular signal.

 WiFi calling works by connecting your phone to the internet connection provided by a WiFi network.
 Your phone’s connection is then routed through your WiFi network.

 The process of merging phone networks and the internet isn’t a new one, but doing so with your cellular phone is a newer idea.

 A more complex description is that WiFi calling is a complex merging of the phone network and the internet.
 A mesh, as some might call it.

 The two networks operate very differently but computers allow the two to connect to each other.

 A computer (or a set of computers) works as a merging point for calls going back and forth.
 You need to connect the right numbers.